chenyu-01/ad-backend/readme.md

 ## REST API Endpoints

+- `/api/property/salelist` - GET method, return a list of properties for sale
-/api/property/list - propertylist page, GET all the properties
+- `/api/property/rentlist` - GET method, return a list of properties for rent